Support

 Before you start

-• Confirm the exact camera model supports the feature you want.
+• Confirm the camera model supports the feature.

-• Check whether the event is configured on the camera, the recorder, or both.
+• Check whether the detection is configured on the camera or recorder.

 Important